MicrosoftDocs/microsoft-salescopilot-docs/articles/use-extensions.md

 ---
-title: Integrate Sales Copilot with other applications
+title: Integrate Microsoft Sales Copilot with other applications
 description: Learn how to integrate Sales Copilot with third-party applications ms.date: 10/09/2023 ms.topic: article